evifere/jsLibTravellerKit/README.md

 gulp
 ```

-Finally enjoy your travel without connection and feel free to code.
+Finally enjoy your travel without connection and feel free to code with your favorite lib documentation.